 I’ve eaten at altitude so many times recently I now have a permanent nosebleed.
-All anyone in this city does now is eat atop skyscrapers.
-Like one of Dr Pavlov’s dogs, I only salivate while peering down into the tip of the Gherkin.
-You can’t move for the things, and now there’s yet another up Tower 42, which might be the ugliest building in the universe.
+All anyone in this city does is eat atop skyscrapers.
+Like one of Dr Pavlov’s dogs, I now salivate when going upwards in a lift.
+While you weren’t looking another one has just opened up Tower 42, the ugliest building in the universe.

-The venue was previously home to Gary Rhodes’ Twenty Four, which finally packed up after 10 years of being a restaurant that everybody quite liked, partly down to the food and partly down to the tower itself, which people tend to overlook despite it being the second-tallest thing in the City.
+The venue was previously home to Gary Rhodes’ Twenty Four, which finally packed up after 10 years of being a restaurant that everybody quite liked and then forgot about, partly down to the food and partly down to the tower itself, which people tend to overlook despite it being the second-tallest thing in the City.

-People are paying attention to it now, because Jason Atherton has moved in and he’s officially Hot Stuff, the man with the Midas touch, a chef who’s pulled off the enviable trick of expanding his restaurant empire to 12 venues – including Pollen Street Social, Social Eating House, Little Social, Berner’s Tavern and now City Social – without everybody getting thoroughly sick of the sight of him.
+Anyway, people are paying attention to it now, because Jason Atherton has moved in and he’s officially Hot Stuff, the man with the Midas touch, a chef who’s pulled off the enviable trick of expanding his restaurant empire to 12 venues – including Pollen Street Social, Social Eating House, Little Social, Berner’s Tavern and now City Social in the UK (he also has a hand in Lee Westcott’s new Typing Room at Bethnal Green’s Town Hall Hotel) – without everybody getting sick of the sight of him.

 The menu is largely English-inspired, with global influences thrown in here and there.
 And as we’ve come to expect from Atherton – and from executive chef Paul Walsh – everything is immaculately presented, each dish a miracle of culinary engineering, appearing to require cantilevers and foundations.

-The rabbit comprised of three rich, salty cuts of saddle, served with tiny, spicy rabbit sausages and heaps of asparagus.
-The halibut – again visually spectacular, topped with vibrant red peppers and deep fried squid – was nicely cooked but lacked a strong flavour to pull it all together.
+I had rabbit for my main for the first time in ages and was glad I did.
+It comprised of three rich, salty cuts of saddle, served with tiny, spicy rabbit sausages and heaps of asparagus.
+The halibut – again visually spectacular, topped with vibrant red peppers and deep fried squid – didn’t set my world on fire; nicely cooked but lacking a strong flavour to pull it all together.

-The rum baba, though, was about as good as it gets, soaked in enough rum to get you trolleyed and drowned in a strawberry daiquiri sauce that’s added with a flourish at your table.
+The rum baba, though, was just about as good as it gets – soaked in enough rum to get you trolleyed and drowned in a strawberry daiquiri sauce that’s added with a flourish at your table.

-The venue may be discreet but the food has all the hallmarks of Jason Atherton; bright and beautiful and relentlessly interesting, even when it slightly misses the mark.
-With starters around £14, mains at the £30-mark and decent wine starting at about £50, it’s about as expensive as you’d expect – it ain’t cheap but you won’t need to remortgage your house.
+The venue may be discreet but the food has all the hallmarks of Jason Atherton; bright and pretty and relentlessly interesting, even when it slightly misses the mark.
+With starters around £14, mains at the £30-mark and decent wine starting at about £50, it prices at exactly where you would expect – it ain’t cheap but neither do you need to remortgage your house.

-While Tower 42 may be a boldly untrendy location, City Social works.
-It’s a blank canvas that lets the food do the talking.
-And the food says mostly good things.
+While Tower 42 may be a boldly untrendy location for City Social, it works.
+It’s a blank canvas that lets the food do the talking, and the food says mostly good things.
 It isn’t the only restaurant in London’s sky, but it’s probably the best.